1. Multi-tenant model

 Retention

-Audit log rows are immutable (no UPDATE or DELETE permitted from application code) and retained for the life of the tenant.
+Audit logs are retained for the life of the tenant.
 On tenant deletion (§10), audit log rows are dropped via ON DELETE CASCADE in the same transaction as the rest of the data.

 6. Compliance posture